Mastering Square Yards: A full breakdown to Calculating and Understanding Area

 What is a Square Yard?

 A square yard is a unit of area measurement equal to the area of a square with sides measuring one yard in length.
-Since one yard is equal to three feet, a square yard is equivalent to a square with sides of 3 feet each.
+Also, since one yard is equal to three feet, a square yard is equivalent to a square with sides of 3 feet each.
 This translates to a total area of 9 square feet (3 feet x 3 feet = 9 square feet).
 Understanding this fundamental relationship between yards and feet is crucial for accurate calculations.

 Calculating Square Yards: Step-by-Step Guide